Bipul-Harsh/auto-cpp-compiler/README.md

 It has been tested on Ubuntu and Winodws only but is expected to work on other linux based system and mac OS.

-Currently the `acc` command only works in linux, and for windows you have to call it from the download directory or the app directory given in below instructions.
+Currently the `acc` command only works in Linux and Windows.

 - [Linux](#linux)
 - [Windows](#Windows)